 The regulations require the Plaintiffs to complete the Form or deliver the notification if they wish to opt out.
-But this ministerial act to opt out is not a substantial burden on religious exercise, nor are the requirements ofthe scheme. collateral Departments have allowed Plaintiffs to opt out of a neutral and generally applicable requirement imposed by federal law, and have done so in a manner that affirmatively distances those organizations from the provision of contraceptive coverage that other employers must provide.
-It is not a substantial burden organizations to provide require information for administrative purposes to take advantage of that accommodation.
+But this ministerial act to opt out is not a substantial burden on religious exercise, nor are the collateral requirements of the scheme.
+The Departments have allowed Plaintiffs to opt out of a neutral and generally applicable requirement imposed by federal law, and have done so in a manner that affirmatively distances those organizations from the provision of contraceptive coverage that other employers must provide.
+It is not a substantial burden to require organizations to provide minimal information for administrative purposes to take advantage of that accommodation.

-&lt;sup>49 The interim final rules estimate "the total annual burden for preparing and providing the information in the self-certification or notice to HHS will require approximately 50 minutes for each eligible organization with an equivalent cost burden of approximately \$53."
+49 The interim final rules estimate "the total annual burden for preparing and providing the information in the self-certification or notice to HHS will require approximately 50 minutes for each eligible organization with an equivalent cost burden of approximately \$53."
 79 Fed.
 Reg. at 51,097.